robrix/Postmodern-Programming/Postmodern Programming.md

 ## Foreword: What’s In a Name?

 The schedule calls this talk “Building a Better Mousetrap: Declarative Programming and You.”
+Mark Dalrymple calls it the same, but with “Moose” instead of “Mouse.”
 I’ve tried on a few other names for it in the meantime, and am now thinking of it as Postmodern Programming.
 I hope you’ll forgive the change, but I think this new title more accurately describes its subject.

 I’ve gone through many iterations of this material, including a half-written GitHub client which was to be used to inspect its own source code and commits during the talk.
 I call it Navel-Gazing.
 We won’t be looking at it today (although it’s on my github page if you’re interested), but I think you’ll find its name appropriate to the talk, too.